 For commercially guided hikes with shuttle rides, lunch and cutomization, please see our recommended Grand Canon hiking guides below or visit our Grand Canyon website's hiking page.Grand Canyon Guided Hikes »

 One of the most popular ways to see the Grand Canyon is by boat.
-Several tour companies provide rafting trips down the colorado.
+Several tour companies provide rafting trips down the Colorado.
 There are many different options when choosing a river trip.
 You can spend as few as three days to as many as 18 days on the water.
 Rafting trips involve several hours per day traveling down the river.
 Each night s spent at different campsite and day hiking down various side canyons is usually an option.
 Children as young as 7 years old are allowed on some sections of the river; however, an age limit of 12 years is most common.
 These trips are great for active, senior-aged adventurers as well!
 All meals and camping equipment are included in your guided tour price.
-There is a long list of professional guide services who offer rafting trips through the Grand Canyon.
-You can find some of our preferred river guides below or see afull list of Grand Canyon river rafting trips on our Grand Canyon travel website.Grand Canyon River Rafting Trips »
+There is a long list of professional guide services that offer rafting trips through the Grand Canyon.
+You can find some of our preferred river guides below or see a full list of Grand Canyon river rafting trips on our Grand Canyon travel website.Grand Canyon River Rafting Trips »

-This is one of the most family friendly ways to see many scenic viewpoints along the south rim of the Grand Canyon.
+This is one of the most family-friendly ways to see many scenic viewpoints along the south rim of the Grand Canyon.
 Guided tours and bike rentals are provided by Bright Angel Bicycles located right next to the visitor center at the south entrance.
-You can opt to rent a bike and simply explore several bike friendly pathways on your own or you can book a tour with a guide.
+You can opt to rent a bike and simply explore several bike-friendly pathways on your own or you can book a tour with a guide.
 These bikes are for paved roads, not downhill trails.

 Guided Bike Tours: